mirhnius/Pyhton-Introduction-Tutorial-Class/README.md

 # Pyhton Introduction Tutorial Class

-### *Hi, this is Amithossein Nazeri, I am the Engineering Probability & Statistics Course Teacher Assistant*

- this respositry is provided for EPS course student to be familiar with Python before their Computer Assignments.
+ This respositry is provided for students to be familiar with the basics of Python.

  Please also check following references: